yaseenkady/tree.pro/6_reproductive_system/2_male_reproductive_system/1_testis/testicular_tumor/germ_cell_tumor/germ_cell_neoplasia_in_situ/yolk_sac_tumor.md

-# Comment
+# "

-95% of testicular tumors are germ cell tumors, which are mostly malignant and 50% of which become invasive in 5 years.

-Also called endodermal sinus tumor.
+Endodermal sinus tumor.

-# Epidemiology
+# <

 Common
-(The most common subtype in infants and preschool children.)
+(The most common in infants and preschool children.)

-Embryonal carcinoma
-(In young adult and adult.)

 Infant